dagu-org/dagu/docs/source/contrib.rst

       make build-ui

 #.
-Run the following command to start the `Dagu` application:
+Run the following command to start the `DAGU` application:

    .. code-block:: sh